Novelty Detection in Reinforcement Learning with World Models: Experiments

-We compare our methods against the Recurrent Implicit Quantile Network anomaly detection model (RIQN)~\cite{novelBench}, a traditional and accepted RL focused novelty detection approach, and take note of some of the practical desiderata discussed in~\cite{10.5555/3535850.3536113} to ground our evaluation techniques.
-We explicitly train the RIQN model using nominal transitions given by a trained policy as recommended~\cite{novelBench}.
-We test the trained RIQN algorithm with the recommended hyper-parameters, as well as use the recommended cusum algorithm to detect novelties~\cite{cusum}.
+\paragraph{RIQN} We compare our bound against the Recurrent Implicit Quantile Network anomaly detection model (RIQN)~\citep{novelBench}, a traditional and accepted RL-focused novelty detection approach, taking note of some of the practical desiderata discussed in~\citep{10.5555/3535850.3536113} to ground our evaluation techniques.
+We explicitly train the RIQN model using $10^{6}$ nominal transitions given by the trained policy as recommended~\citep{novelBench}.
+We test the trained RIQN algorithm with the recommended hyper-parameters, as well as use the recommended cusum algorithm to detect novelties~\citep{cusum}, and the same trajectories used by the world model.
+In addition, we adjust the threshold $\lambda$, and drift $\Delta$ (value listed next to method name in tables) to improve the performance on larger observation dimensions.
+We use an ensemble size of 5 within the framework.
+RIQN represents the class of ensemble-based baselines when correcting for the RL setting.